Celtic68/grbUniformOrdering/WeeklyReflection.md

 The readMe, Time Log and Weekly Reflection have all been changed to markdown files and push to the remote repository.
 For good measure, I also changed and pushed all the remaining design documents as well and signed up for a final presentation slot in week 16.

+Paula suggested a website https://www.programmableweb.com to search for APIs.
+She also suggested maybe a sports ticker, or an API that validates a zip code for an address.